Advestis/transparentpath/README.md

 otherpath = mypath.with_suffix(".parquet")
 otherpath.write(df)

-# Reading and writing a HDF5 file works on GCS :
+# Reading and writing a HDF5 file works on GCS and on local:
 import numpy as np
 mypath = Path("foo") / "bar.hdf5"  # could be .h5 too
 with mypath.read() as ifile: